- Real oak veneered internal door

 - Trim Tolerance – Bottom 10mm

-The contemporary style of this door makes it a perfect choice for on-trend interiors.
+The Victorian style of this door makes it an excellent choice for traditional interiors.

 |Item||Dimensions (H x W x D)||Stock||Quantity||Price||Total|